 I mean, WE know it’s preferable, right?
 But not everyone does!

-@annuin knows: “If people aren’t makers themselves they generally don’t get it, They also never understand the amount of time or work that goes into something.
+@annuin says, “If people aren’t makers themselves they generally don’t get it, They also never understand the amount of time or work that goes into something.
 And I think many people in general also equate store items as “quality” especially if it’s being sold at what is considered a nicer retail place, and they’ve totally fallen for the marketing.
 Once you are a maker I think you also recognize more easily when store-bought is a racket (inferior quality that’s been marketed as awesome with a marked-up price point to match).”

 @theroofisonfire says, “I think people mean it as a huge compliment because they think of handmade as homemade and ugly.”